 Fortunately, my colleague George Favaloro, Managing Director of Sustainable Business Solutions at PwC and co-author of our recently released strategy brief, has a lot of experience explaining really technical concepts to people like me, and he was able to fill in the blanks.

 The definitions below are purposefully meant to be comprehensible, not comprehensive.
 It won't make you an expert, but at least the next time you hear these terms in conversation, you can nod along without feeling totally out of the loop.

 Power Purchase Agreement, or PPA

 A power purchase agreement (PPA), or electricity power agreement, is a contract between two parties, one which generates electricity (the seller) and one which is looking to purchase electricity (the buyer).
-The PPA defines all of the commercial terms for the sale of electricity between the two parties, including when the project will begin commercial operation, schedule for delivery of electricity, penalties for under delivery, payment terms, and termination.
-A PPA is the principal agreement that defines the revenue and credit quality of a generating project and is thus a key instrument of project finance.
+PPAs such as solar power purchase agreements define all of the commercial terms for the sale of electricity between the two parties, the power purchaser and the PPA provider, including when the project will begin commercial operation, schedule for delivery of electricity, penalties for under delivery, payment terms, and termination.
+Power purchase agreements are the principal agreement that defines the revenue and credit quality of a generating project and thus a PPA contract is a key instrument of project finance.

 Virtual Power Purchase Agreement, or virtual PPA

 A virtual PPA is basically a form of price hedge.
 A company enters into a contract to pay a renewable energy project on an agreed take-off price.
 The renewable energy project sells the generated power into the local wholesale market on a merchant basis.
 The project pays the company if the electricity is sold into the market above the agreed contract price, and the company pays the project the difference if the electricity falls below the agreed price.